-Scheduling Coordinators may submit Bids, including Self-Schedules, for Supply that the CAISO shall use for the Real-Time Market, starting from the time Day-Ahead Schedules are posted, which is approximately 1:00 p.m., unless the posting of the Day-Ahead Market results are delayed for reasons specified in Section 31.6, until seventy-five (75) minutes prior to each applicable Trading Hour in the Real-Time.
-Scheduling Coordinators can submit Bids in the form of: (1) an Economic Bid for a Schedule in the RTM; (2) a Self-Schedule for acceptance to the RTM; (3) a Self-Schedule Hourly Block for acceptance in the HASP; (4) a Variable Energy Resource Self-Schedule for the RTM; (5) an Economic Hourly Block Bid for acceptance in the HASP; or (6) an Economic Hourly Block Bid with Intra-Hour Option for acceptance in the HASP and the FMM.
+Scheduling Coordinators may submit Bids, including Self-Schedules, for Supply that the CAISO shall use for the Real-Time Market, starting from the time Day-Ahead Schedules are posted, which is approximately 1:00 p.m.
+Pacific Time, unless the posting of the Day-Ahead Market results are delayed for reasons specified in Section 31.6, until seventy-five (75) minutes prior to each applicable Trading Hour in the Real-Time Market.
+Scheduling Coordinators can submit Bids in the form of: (1) an Economic Bid for a Schedule in the Real-Time Market; (2) a Self-Schedule for acceptance to the Real-Time Market; (3) a Self-Schedule Hourly Block for acceptance in the HASP; (4) a Variable Energy Resource Self-Schedule for the Real-Time Market; (5) an Economic Hourly Block Bid for acceptance in the HASP; or (6) an Economic Hourly Block Bid with Intra-Hour Option for acceptance in the HASP and the Fifteen Minute Market.
 This includes Self-Schedules by Participating Load that is modeled using the Pumped-Storage Hydro Unit.
-Scheduling Coordinators may not submit Bids, including Self-Schedules, for CAISO Demand in the RTM.
-Scheduling Coordinators may submit Bids, including Self-Schedules, for exports at Scheduling Points in the RTM.
-The rules for submitted Bids specified in Section 30 apply to Bids submitted to the RTM.
-Scheduling Coordinators may not submit Virtual Bids to the Real-Time Market, although Virtual Awards from the DAM are settled for their liquidated positions based on prices from the FMM.
-In the case of Multi-Stage Generating Resources, the RTM procedures will optimize Transition Costs in addition to the Start-Up and Minimum Load Costs.
-If a Scheduling Coordinator submits a Self-Schedule or a Submission to Self-Provide Ancillary Services for a given MSG Configuration in a given Trading Hour, all of the RTM processes will consider the Start-Up Cost, Minimum Load Cost, and Transition Cost associated with any Economic Bids for other MSG Configurations as incremental costs between the other MSG Configurations and the self-scheduled MSG Configuration.
+Scheduling Coordinators may not submit Bids, including Self-Schedules, for CAISO Demand in the Real-Time Market.
+Scheduling Coordinators may submit Bids, including Self-Schedules, for exports at Scheduling Points in the Real-Time Market.
+The rules for submitted Bids specified in Section 30 apply to Bids submitted to the Real-Time Market.
+Scheduling Coordinators may not submit Virtual Bids to the Real-Time Market, although Virtual Awards from the Day-Ahead Market are settled for their liquidated positions based on prices from the Fifteen-Minute Market.
+In the case of Multi-Stage Generating Resources, the Real-Time Market procedures will optimize Transition Costs in addition to the Start-Up and Minimum Load Costs.
+If a Scheduling Coordinator submits a Self-Schedule or a Submission to Self-Provide Ancillary Services for a given MSG Configuration in a given Trading Hour, all of the Real-Time Market processes will consider the Start-Up Cost, Minimum Load Cost, and Transition Cost associated with any Economic Bids for other MSG Configurations as incremental costs between the other MSG Configurations and the self-scheduled MSG Configuration.
 In such cases, incremental costs are the additional costs incurred to transition or operate in an MSG Configuration in addition to the costs associated with the self-scheduled MSG Configuration.

 * * * * *